web3mining/nft-collection/README.md

 Each NFT Item and NFT Collection itself has its own metadata (TEP-62).
 It contains some info about NFT, such as title and associated image.

+Each NFT token contains, in addition to the image, data that allows us to determine the rarity, value and, most importantly, the Worker power of each NFT.

+NFT metadata is a json file describing all the parameters of your token, written to the blockchain and confirming your ownership.
+The metadata stores the name of the NFT, the link to the NFT on the site, the link to the image, the collection, and the attribute names.

 Collection metadata

 ```json